shishir7850/Docker-Logging-ELK/README.md

-# docker logging to elasticsearch using filebeat
+# Docker Logging with Filebeat and ELK

-This example belongs to [this](https://blog.hendricksen.dev/2020/09/29/docker-logging-using-filebeat/) article from my blog.
+This example belongs to [this](https://medium.com/p/6abc21a0a8f4/edit) article..

 ## Usage

-1. Run it by executing `docker-compose up -d`
+1. Run it by executing `docker-compose up --build`
-1. After a while, log output from the elasticsearch and kibana containers will end up in elasticsearch with the help of filebeat, after which you can view the output using [kibana](http://localhost:5601).
+1. After a while, log output from the elasticsearch and kibana containers will end up in elasticsearch with the help of filebeat, after which you can view the output using kibana.